 For larger community events, try putting big sheets of paper on the wall with things like ‘learned something’ or ‘tried something new’ or ‘first time I’ve come to an event’ and ask people to put a sticker on to show their feedback.
 You could do an online survey sent after the event or use social media to ask what people thought and record the responses.

 Your project will probably have direct participants (the people who use the project) and indirect participants (for example, their family).
 You only need to collect and record data on your direct participants, unless indirect participants are important to achieving your project’s outcomes.

 We don’t expect you to collect information from everyone but you’ll need to have enough evidence to provide reliable figures about the people benefiting from your project.

 A word of caution!

 Be careful not to double count.
-If the same young person attends a youth group on a Friday and Saturday night, you only count them once as a beneficiary.
+If the same young person attends a youth group on a Friday and Saturday night, you only count them once as a participant.

 When it comes to reporting on the number of volunteers that were involved in your project, be careful not to include the people taking part in your activities.
 For example, in a volunteer befriending project, volunteers who organise an outing can be included but not people attending the outing.

 There is the facility to attach supporting documents to the end of grant monitoring forms.
 Types of evidence you are asked to supply may include receipts from suppliers, timesheets/pay slip evidence to demonstrate staff time, expenses (up to HMRC approved amount), depending on the nature of the project.
 In submitting invoices, ideally these should be combined into a single file and come from reputable suppliers.
 Invoices must have an invoice number, the date they were raised and the date payment is expected and the payment terms.